brbbrb/belly-button-biodiversity/README.md

-# Plot.ly Challenge - Belly Button Biodiversity
+# Belly Button Biodiversity

-This project builds an interactive dashboard built using two Javascript libraries, Plot.ly and D3, that allows the user to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/).
+This project builds an interactive dashboard built using two Javascript libraries, Plotly and D3, that allows the user to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ![buttons](Images/cropped_buttons.jpeg)